Year of entry2017

 The degree is suitable for apprentices and existing employees working, or preparing to work, in the following areas:

-From May 2017 levy-paying employers will fund their apprentices' studies via their digital account from the Digital Apprentice Service.
-Click here for more information.
+From May 2017, levy-paying employers will fund their apprentices' studies via their digital account from the Digital Apprentice Service.
+Find out more about apprenticeship funding and how it all works.

 Please note: apprentices on this degree are funded by their employer so are not eligible for a student loan.